cmuche/sbind-fx/README.md

   })
   public TableView tblTable;
 ```
 The converter produces a TextField.
-The ```textProperty``` is automatically bound to the data source.
+Its ```textProperty``` is automatically bound to the data source.

 ### Data Source Changes
 When the data changes, an update can be triggered via the ```change(...)``` method: